logiqai/docs-flow/forwarding-to-monitoring-tools/datadog-forwarding.md

 3. Enter a name for your key or token.
 4. Click **Create API key** or **Create Client Token**.

-For more details on how to generate API key in DataDog you can visit this [link](https://docs.datadoghq.com/account\_management/api-app-keys/).
+For more details on how to generate an API key in DataDog, you can visit this [link](https://docs.datadoghq.com/account\_management/api-app-keys/).

 ## Steps to Create DataDog Forwarding

-To forward your logs to DataDog, begin by logging into LOGIQ.AI's website.
+To forward your logs to DataDog, begin by logging into Apica's website.

 * Navigate to the **`Create`** tab and select the option for **`Forwarder`**.
 * Next, choose **`DataDog(JSON)`** from the available options; this will bring up a new form with fields such as `API Key`, `Buffer Size`, `Host` and `Tags`.
 Fill out the required data in these fields and click **`Create`**.